aguidolin/visual-spike/README.md

 Example data file: L7215_TT3_one0_SL.mat.

-L7215_TT3_one0_SL.selectedClusters  contains the identity (as numbered in the original dataset L7215_TT3_btc_SPKTs.mat) of the single-units (neurons) that were selected for the analysis from the original dataset.
+The field **selectedClusters** contains the identity (as numbered in the original dataset L7215_TT3_btc_SPKTs.mat) of the single-units (neurons) that were selected for the analysis from the original dataset.

+The field **spikes** contains the spike train responses of the 80 selected collections to the texture stimuli.
+For example, one0_SL.spikes{80} contains the spike train responses of the 80th collection, and the 4th spike train response in the 80th collection is one0_SL.spikes{80}{4}.

+The field **labels** contains labels identifying the neurons firing each spike in the 80 selected collections, according to **selectedClusters**.
+For example, one0_SL.labels{80}{4} contains the labels identifying the neurons contributing to the 4th spike train response of the 80th collection.

-L7215_TT3_one0_SL.summary80groups contain information on the selected 80 collection of neural responses within the original dataset.
+The field **summary80groups** contains information on the selected 80 collection of neural responses within the original dataset.
 For each of the 80 collections (rows), the first four columns are:

 Column 1: number of non-empty responses in the original dataset (computed considering all neurons of the original dataset, before restricting to considering four neurons)